 However, the additional parish buildings on the campus have not been renovated in over 45 years.
 The findings in a recent Capital Needs Assessment conducted by The Architecture Company highlight the need for major capital improvements to address the immediate health and safety needs of parishioners, clergy and staff.

-The St. Augustine Cathedral parish seeks to raise $500,000 to fund vitally needed capital improvements.
-Our Parish MUST address the following:
+The St. Augustine Cathedral parish seeked to raise $500,000 to fund vitally needed capital improvements.
+Our Parish HAD TO address the following:

 - Make structural repairs to the floors throughout the buildings to prevent possible serious and expensive damage and injuries.

 - Repair the mechanical systems and roofs to both mend and end chronic damage caused by continuous leaks and environmental wear and tear.

 - Remove outdated and potentially toxic substances from our parish campus.

 - Ensure that our parish buildings are not in violation of any fire or accessibility codes and standards.

 Just as the Cathedral was in desperate need of structural and cosmetic attention a decade ago, the time has come to refurbish all of the buildings on the campus.